exercism/python/exercises/practice/eliuds-eggs/.approaches/helper-functions/content.md

 Though breaking a problem up into helper functions may facilitate code reuse, here it adds unnecessary overhead to the solution.
 This approach is also complicated by additional edge cases, such as making `convert_to_binary()` return "0" instead of an empty string when given the number `0`.
-The edge case of negative numbers is also not handled, and doing so would complicate the solution even further:
+Additionally, the edge case of negative numbers is not handled, and doing so would complicate the solution even further:

 ```python
 def convert_to_binary(decimal_value):